Skip to navigation Skip to content

 • contact to have their absence coded, or

-In either case, the Service Officer is to run the Portability Script.
+In either case, the Service Officer is to run the Portability Script - Departures and Returns.

 Tell the customer the interview can generally be done over the phone and takes around 15 minutes.
-In some circumstances, further information may be needed before making a final decision.
+In some circumstances, more information may be needed before making a final decision.

 If they notify of an absence after they have left Australia, whether they are still overseas or have since returned to Australia, still: